Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-17-R-is-for-Art.md

 **Closing thoughts**:

-3D visualizations of topography have quite a few promising applications.
+3D topography visualizations have quite a few promising applications.
 Helping Jim spend more time with his pieces and less time scrolling through 2D terrain is one fairly niche case (nonetheless one I'm excited about supporting).

 For something that might appeal to a broader audience, replacing standard 2D topographical maps with 3D renderings would be a boon for hikers.
-I for one have botched more than a few hikes not interpreting standard topogrpahical maps correctly.
+I for one have botched more than a few hikes not interpreting standard topographical maps correctly.
 This is the nature of making 2D abstractions of what is inherently 3D information.
 See below for what the Living Room Trail looks like, represented with standard topography:

 <center>